numpy/numpy/doc/source/dev/index.rst

       git push origin linspace-speedups

-   * Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with `SSH <set-up-and- configure-a-github-account>`.
+   * Enter your GitHub username and password (repeat contributors or advanced users can remove this step by connecting to GitHub with :ref:`SSH<set-up-and-configure-a-github-account>` .

    * Go to GitHub.
 The new branch will show up with a green Pull Request button.
 Make sure the title and message are clear, concise, and self-